14 July 2023 – Message from Councillor Ian Courts, Leader of Solihull Council

 I know many of our partners and contractors like working with us to deliver high quality services and I was pleased to see we recently agreed new contracts with two local care providers.
 Universal Care Services and Nationwide Care Services will be providing short term care at home services and will support an estimated 7,900 Solihull residents over the next three years.

 One will offer an Early Response Service to support people at home rather than having to be hospitalised unnecessarily.
-The other is a Home Discharge Service helping people when they are discharged from hospital.
+The other is Home Discharge, a service helping people when they are discharged from hospital.
 Read more in the press release here.
 I have visited both of these suppliers and enjoyed speaking to practitioners and hearing about their enthusiasm for their work and customers.

 We keep hearing about the pressures in the health system to provide beds, so these two contracts will hopefully help reduce the burden on the NHS; much more importantly, they will provide the necessary support to allow people to live independently in their own homes.